harg74/World_Weather_Analysis/README.md

 ## Overview of the analysis:

-We applied analysis, visualization and statistical skils while learning how to retrieve spacific data through Application Programming Interfaces (APIs), specifically Opean Weather Map and Google Maps APIs.
+With this project you can apply analysis, visualization and statistical skills while learning how to retrieve specific data through Application Programming Interfaces (APIs), specifically with the Open Weather Map and Google Maps APIs.

 ## Results:

-### 1. Retreive information from Open Weather Maps and CitiPy module:
+### 1. Retreive information from Open Weather Maps API and CitiPy module:

-Along with another lines of code, in order to get our random coordinates (latitudes and longitudes) we used ```np.random.uniform``` function to generate them.
-These coordines are the ones that are going to be used to find the nearest city with the help of the CitiPy module and construct our Data Frame which was exported into a file named: WeatherPy_Database.csv
+In order to get our random coordinates (latitudes and longitudes) we used ```np.random.uniform``` function to generate them.
+These coordinates are the ones that are going to be used to find the nearest city with the help of the CitiPy module and construct our dataframe and export it into a csv file for further use.

 See full code here: ---> [https://github.com/harg74/World_Weather_Analysis/blob/main/Weather_Database/Weather_Database.ipynb]